ddrone/adventures-in-compilation/README.md

 Took a long break from the book, need to start re-reading the chapter and write down the particular tasks as they appear.

+- [x] Add tuples to the parser
+- [ ] Add tuple projections to the parser
+- [ ] Implement typechecking for tuples

 ## Adventure 8: reverse mapping

 Currently, the compiler works just one way, and it would be close to impossible to figure out where the resulting code comes from.
 What I want is to have a "source mapping" between each compiler pass, so that it's possible to trace the source of a particular instruction.